betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 - current &voltage, and
 - Betaflight version.

 The screen disappears upon arming.
-It is helpfull especially for spec racers and race organizers to verify the settings.
+It is helpful especially for spec racers and race organizers to verify the settings.

 To use: include `SPEC_PREARM_SCREEN` in Custom Defines, when building, and then enable with `set osd_show_spec_prearm = ON`.